 The only way that one of these charges would be likely to trigger immigration consequences would be if:

-- The defendant was convicted of another crime based on the same incident or had a prior criminal record, and
+- You were convicted of another crime based on the same incident or had a prior criminal record, and

-- The total sentences handed down for all the defendant’s crimes added up to more than five (5) years.28
+- The total sentences handed down for all your crimes added up to more than five (5) years.28

 The INA does not define “crime of moral turpitude.”29 Nevertheless, it is settled law that an ordinary (simple) DUI is not a CIMT.
 30